boscoh/peptagram/readme.md

         cache_basename='tpp/uniprot')

 The sequences are loaded into the data structure, and the positions relative to the full protein of the peptides in the peptide-spectrum-matches are calculated.

-Notice the `iso_leu_isomerism` flag, which is required for some packages that don't distinguish this mass isomerism in peptides.

 And finally, the step to generate the visualisations: